rickoff/TFNServer/README.md

 - RegenPlayer : Natural regen health for players +1pts/s

-- LevelingPlayer : New Leveling sytem with GUI menu
+- LevelingPlayer : New Leveling system with GUI menu

 - Deathdrop : Drop on the ground after death 10% of gold